shubhamsihag80/Pharmacy_Management_System/README.md

 AuthenticationProj is used to authorize the user using correct ceredentials. <br>
 SQL connections are done in appsetting.json for the security purpose. <br>

+Worflow and Screenshots of working model are also attached with the project.